-The idea for the installation came from the borough’s rich metalworking heritage, and the world-famous tin toy factories that were in operation here during the 1930s-1960s.
-ATOMIC 50 (the number of protons in an atom of tin) is a radical re-imagining of the traditional learning environment, leading participants on a journey through time and metalworking.
+The idea for the installation came from the borough’s rich metalworking heritage, and the world-famous tin toy factories that were in operation during the 1930s-1960s.
+ATOMIC 50 (the number of protons in an atom of tin) was a radical re-imagining of the traditional learning environment, leading participants on a journey through time and metalworking.

 About Abigail Conway

 Abigail Conway is a visual artist who works in the realm of live performance creating large scale installations.
 Her work crosses many disciplines (sound and video design, music technology, nature, architecture and performance) blurring the worlds of visual art and theatre.
 Previous projects include: ‘Party Skills for the End of the World’ developed with Nigel Barrett and Louise Mari for the Manchester International Festival.
 She has recently made a motorbike virtual reality project in Northern Ireland for Sky Arts called ‘Border VR’.
 Abigailconway.com

 Soraya Gilanni, James Lewis for Tin Shed Scenery, Toby Poolman, Bethany Wells, Studio Lux